NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 1. Bundle more than one policy

-2. Keep your risk level low
+2. Reduce your risk

 • Don’t do work you’re not trained to do and that’s not covered by your insurance.